In general, the steps to getting a DC DMV Limited Purpose driver license are:

 - Proof of parental approval, if you are 16 or 17 years old.
 The parental consent form is available at the link below:

 - Parental Consent Form to Obtain a Learner Permit

-NOTE: You may not get a DC DMV Limited Purpose driver license if you have outstanding debts to the District or unpaid fines for traffic violations in other jurisdictions.
+Note: You may not get a DC DMV Limited Purpose driver license if you have outstanding debts to the District or unpaid fines for traffic violations in other jurisdictions.

 DC DMV administers the vision screening test at the DC DMV service centers.
 You must pass the vision test to be issued a Limited Purpose driver license.
-More information on vision screening is available at the link below:

 At the DC DMV Service Center, when you have provided your application form and other documents, you must take and pass a knowledge test.
-Information on the test is available at the link below:

 If you do not currently have a valid driver license from DC or another jurisdiction, you will be issued a Limited Purpose learner permit after you take and pass the knowledge test.